Important Links

 Brainware University is committed to honing our graduates with entrepreneurial excellence.
 In today’s rising economy, cultivating self-reliance and creating entrepreneurship and startups are one of the main driving forces behind development in our country.
-To help assist our students on their business path, the Business Incubation Center of our university has built an Entrepreneurship Development Cell (EDC), on (date) with a committee consisting of a group of faculty members and student representatives.
+To help and assist our students on their business path, the Business Incubation Center of our university has built an Entrepreneurship Development Cell (EDC), on (date) with a committee consisting of a group of faculty members and student representatives.
 The EDC's primary objective is to cultivate and strengthen entrepreneurial skills in the aspiring professionals involved in starting their own projects and to enable students to find self employment as a viable career option.It is our conviction that proper technological and infrastructural support can help students turn their creative ideas into goods and services that change the very face of society.

 Vision